Cambodian History Lesson

 There is a buddhist stupa in the center of this museum, which people can enter.
 It has plexiglass interior walls, and about 5000 human skulls and bones are piled up inside.
 Many of the skulls are separated by sex and methods of execution.
 It’s both disturbing and fascinating to see.
 I’ve been to this exhibit several times, and each time I notice that people just stare silently at the display, slowly taking it all in.
 Some people can’t stay inside the stupa for too long, as the emotions can be overwhelming.

 For me, I have mixed emotions about the exhibits.
-While I am saddened by the genocide perpetrated by the Khmer Rouge, I also feel grateful to be able to witness the museum.
+While I am saddened by the genocide perpetrated by the Khmer Rouge, I also feel grateful to be able to witness the museum, and to deepen my knowledge of this Cambodian history lesson.
 I am grateful because I live in a time and place where this is unlikely to happen again.
 I am grateful to contribute, in a small way, to Cambodia’s emergence from a horrible period in their history, by providing much needed tourism dollars to this great nation.
 And I encourage all of my readers to do the same.

 This photo was one of several dozen I’ve shot of the monument.
 They are all disturbing and powerful images.
 I understand that photographs of skulls can make many people uncomfortable, but it’s done with reverence and humility.
 I don’t intend to shock people by including the image in my galleries, but rather to pay some respect to the memories of the innocent victims by making sure more people become aware of their plight through my images and words.